 The CCE continued its pursuit of excellence in 2015 by bringing in high performance curlers and coaches to instruct at the camps.
 Since then, high profile guest instructors such as Jennifer Jones, Kaitlyn Lawes, Jill Officer, Earle Morris, Emma Miskew, Brett Gallant, and Cheryl Bernard have all been part of the summer skill development program.

-Repeat camp participants were becoming the norm so the CCE strove to provide even more specialized training.
+Repeat camp participants were becoming the norm so the CCE strove to provide even better product.
 To expand its horizons and give its participants the best in curling, the CCE worked with Curling Canada to bring Jim Waite, Bill Tschirhart and Adam Kingsbury to the camps.
 Will Hamilton (SmartBroom) was also part of this product delivery.

-All of these things are part of making the CCE’s vision of being a leading force in the sport of curling in Eastern Canada and its goal of becoming the high performance training centre for youth and adults come true.
+All of these things are part of making the CCE’s vision of being a leading force in the sport of curling in Eastern Canada and its goal of becoming Eastern Canada’s Training Centre.